ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 test <- ball[-training_set, ]
 ```

-> Random Forest model fit using training and testing sets.
+> Random Forest model for forwards, midfielders, and defenders fit using training and testing sets.

 ```
 #Model fitting on training set